 Carr wants to eliminate immunity under Section 230

-Carr hopes to eliminate immunity under Section 230 in cases where such companies have sought to censor speech by individuals who seek to post there.
+Carr also has said he hopes to eliminate immunity under Section 230 in cases where such companies have sought to censor speech by individuals who seek to post there.
 He further proposes that Google, Facebook and other carriers should be more transparent by providing “detailed disclosures about practices that would shape Internet traffic—from blocking to prioritizing or discriminating against content” (848).
 Although he favors prohibiting “discrimination against core political viewpoints,” he proposes that congressional legislation should continue to ensure that platforms are not required “to host illegal content; child pornography; terrorist speech; and indecent, profane, or similar categories of speech that Congress has previously carried out” (849).
 He also favors protection against children’s access to inappropriate sites.

 After describing how the FCC uses its “$8 billion Universal Service Fund” to subsidize “Internet and rural connectivity programs,” Carr proposes that Big Tech should have to pay its fair share.
 He colorfully likens the FCC’s current approach to “the regulatory equivalent of taxing horseshoes to pay for highways” (850).